 Communication and Registration

-Once admitted into a degree or certificate program, students will be issued an IBS email account.
-This account will be the primary way that the Institute communicates with students during their time in the program.
+All degree and certificate program students will be issued an IBS email account.
+This is the primary way that the Institute communicates with students.
+Be sure to set up and check your IBS email account for important information.